Tree pollen surges while grass, weeds and mold remained low across Georgia to start this week.

 💊 Take Action: Limit outdoor activities during peak pollen hours (typically mid-morning to early afternoon).
 Keep windows closed, shower after spending time outside, and consider over-the-counter allergy medications if symptoms persist.
 Weather apps and local health department websites provide daily pollen updates.

-B.T.
-Clark is an award-winning journalist and the Publisher of The Georgia Sun.
-He has 25 years of experience in journalism and served as Managing Editor of Neighbor Newspapers in metro Atlanta for 15 years and Digital Director at Times-Journal Inc. for 8 years.
-His work has appeared in several newspapers throughout the state including Neighbor Newspapers, The Cherokee Tribune and The Marietta Daily Journal.
-He is a Georgia native and a fifth-generation Georgian.
+[mailerlite_form form_id=33]B.T.
+Clark is the Publisher of The Georgia Sun and author of Principles Are Like Pants… You Ought to Have Some.
+Over two decades in journalism, he has served as Managing Editor of Neighbor Newspapers in metro Atlanta and Digital Director at Times-Journal Inc., earning multiple awards along the way.
+His work has appeared in newspapers across the state, including The Cherokee Tribune and The Marietta Daily Journal.